-Activity No(s): Provide the re as set out in L levant Basic Assessment Activity(ies) sting Notice 1 Describe the portion of the proposed development to which the applicable listed activity relates.
+Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Listing Notice 1 Describe the portion of the proposed development to which the applicable listed activity relates.

-Activity No(s): Provide the re as set out in L levant Basic Assessment Activity(ies) sting Notice 3 Describe the portion of the proposed development to which the applicable listed activity relates.
+Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Listing Notice 3 Describe the portion of the proposed development to which the applicable listed activity relates.

-The develo pment of a road wider than 4 Driveway and parking for the main
+The development of a road wider than 4 Driveway and parking for the main

-metres wit h a reserve less than 13,5 dwelling will require a new access road
+metres with a reserve less than 13,5 =

 metres. wider than 4 metres off road DR1621, also known as Whites Road.

 i.
-Western (Cape
+Western Cape

-i.
-Are as zoned for use as public
+4 i.
+Areas zoned for use as public

-ope en space or equivalent zoning;
+open space or equivalent zoning;

 ii.
-Are as outside urban areas;
+Areas outside urban areas;

-(ac) Areas containing
+(aa) Areas containing

 indigenous vegetation;

-(bb) Areas on the estuary side

-4 of the development

-setback line or in an

-estuarine functional zone

-where no such setback

-line has been

-determined; or

-iii.
-Insie de urban areas:

-(ac) Areas zoned for

-conservation use; or

-(bb Areas designated for

-conservation use in

-Spatial Development